sebartyr/http-logs-drain/README.md

 ### Convert logs stored in DB

 Logs stored in DB can be converted.
-Reach `https://<DRAIN-URL>/convertlogs/` to convert the default DB to a `.log` file
+Reach `https://<DRAIN-URL>/convertlogs/` to convert the default table to a `.log` file.

-The log file which will be created, will be stored by default in a directory in `https://<DRAIN-URL>/convertlogs/converted-logs`
+The log file which will be created, will be stored by default in a directory in `https://<DRAIN-URL>/convertlogs/converted-logs`.

 Some important options are available:
 - `https://<DRAIN-URL>/convertlogs/?table=<table_name>` to configure another table name than the default one in `includes/config.php`